packetghostyt/packetghostyt/data-broker-removal.md

 # 🧼 PacketGhost Data Broker Removal Rankings

 > Built for transparency.
 Just the truth on who actually removes your personal data from the internet — with proof.

 ---

 ## 🔍 What Is This?

 This project ranks and scores personal data broker removal services using a weighted, ethics-focused system.
 It's designed to help privacy-conscious users find **tools that actually work**, not tools with the best marketing.
+Discord: Discord: https://discord.gg/37SEcvkm

 No sponsored rankings.
 No shady money.
 Just real research.